Internships

 • JMC 484 is required for immersion (on-campus) Journalism and Mass Communication or Sports Journalism majors.
 Graduate and online degrees do not require internships but are eligible to take them.

-• Students must have their internship reviewed and approved by Cronkite Career and Development before they are able to enroll into an internship course.
+• Students must have their internship reviewed and approved by Cronkite Career Services before they are able to enroll into an internship course.

 Review the following links to know the Cronkite School’s requirements to help guide your during your internship search:

 The Walter Cronkite School of Journalism and Mass Communication uses specific criteria when evaluating internships.
-Students can refer to the following guidelines to assess whether an opportunity may be suitable, although the Cronkite Career and Professional Development director must ultimately approve all internships before a student will be cleared to register for credit.
+Students can refer to the following guidelines to assess whether an opportunity may be suitable, although the Cronkite Career Services team must ultimately approve all internships before a student will be cleared to register for credit.

 • The experience must correspond with an ASU semester such as spring (January – April), summer (May – July), fall (August – December).